IBM/ibm-spectrum-scale-daaa/workloads/README.md

 ## OpenShift

-In this example of a DAAA workflow we run the deployment of the user's batch job in OpenShift in the context of the system:admin user as the creation of the *persistent volumes* (PVs) to access the preloaded data in the *high performance smart storage tier* requires the *system:admin* context.
+In this example of a DAAA workflow we run the deployment of the user's batch job in OpenShift in the context of the *system:admin* user because the creation of the *persistent volumes* (PVs) to access the preloaded data in the *high performance smart storage tier* requires the *system:admin* context.

-The *persistent volume claims* (PVCs) as well as the *pod* that is running the workload is running in the user's namespace as a Kubernetes job to ensure that the workload is actually executed in a user context with an arbitrarily determined user ID by OpenShift, i.e. the workload is not executed in a system:admin or privileged context.
+The *persistent volume claims* (PVCs) as well as the *pod* that is running the workload are bound to the user's namespace.
+The workload is started as a Kubernetes job to ensure that the workload is actually executed in a user context with an arbitrarily determined user ID by OpenShift, i.e. the workload is not executed in a system:admin or privileged context.